The Planning Context

 A planning team investigated sites in the Metro-East counties and selected one just south of Edwardsville.
 In 1960, the Illinois legislature authorized a bond issue for construction of a new state university campus.
 Voter approval came in November 1960.
 After 2-1/2 years of planning, University officials and area residents attended groundbreaking ceremonies for the first permanent buildings.

 While attending the University, students may choose to live on campus for convenience and flexibility: this convenience extends to academic scheduling which is designed to accommodate individual student needs through the availability of weekday, evening and weekend classes.
 In every format, SIUE students are assured quality instruction.

 At SIUE, education is more than classroom learning.
 Campus activities present students with an ever-changing spectrum of cultural, social, service and recreational experiences designed to complement the academic program.
 Theater and dance productions, musical presentations, art collections, renowned speakers and artists, and the fine swimming, biking and other recreation offered by the University’s 2,660 acres of rolling, wooded hills make SIUE an exciting place.
 In addition, the campus is situated in a rural area with access to the resources of the metropolitan St. Louis area, located just 25 minutes away.

-At SIUE, more than 900 full-time and part-time faculty members engage in instruction, scholarship, and public service.
+At SIUE, more than 900 full-time and part-time faculty members engage in instruction, scholarship and public service.
 Though each of these activities enhances students’ academic opportunities, it is through instruction that students benefit most directly.
-Seventy-nine percent of the full-time faculty possesses terminal degrees.
+Eighty-one percent of the full-time faculty possesses terminal degrees.
 SIUE’s faculty, staff, and research centers continue to excel in the area of research grants and scholarship.
 In FY15, SIUE faculty and staff submitted 206 new proposals to outside agencies and received more than $34 million in new externally sponsored research and public service awards.